rnhc1000/calculatorUI/README.md

 ## Web Calculator UI - @Ricardo Ferreira
-Arithmetic Calculator REST API
+Web Calculator

-Implements a Web platform to provide a simple calculator functionality (addition, subtraction, multiplication, division, square root, and a random string generation) where each functionality will have a separate cost per request.
+Implements a ReactJS based app, using TypeScript, React Router, React Hooks, React Context,AG-GRID Datatable, JWT Decode and a couple of other libraries, to provide a couple of simple math functionalities (addition, subtraction, multiplication, division, square root, and a random string generation) where each functionality will have a separate cost per request.
 Users will have a starting credit/balance.
 Each request will be deducted from the user’s balance.
 If the user’s balance isn’t enough to cover the request cost, the request shall be denied.
+The design is a try to move from the conventional login pages  and a couple of animations to enrich the UX.
+Each operation is persisted into a database and can be retrieved through a AG-GRID| Datatable eith support for pagination, searching and sorting!
+This app consumes services offered by a REStful API at https://api.ferreiras.dev.br/swagger-ui/index.html and does not make any math, of any sort.
+All maths are done in the back end and theirs results available at specific endpoints.
+The user must be authenticated and authorized accordingly to have full access to the API services.

 ## _Table of contents_
 - [Web Calculator UI - @Ricardo Ferreira](#web-calculator-ui---ricardo-ferreira)
 - [_Table of contents_](#table-of-contents)